vcmi/vcmi/docs/players/Installation_Linux.md

 To install VCMI you will need Heroes III: Shadow of Death or Complete edition.

-## Install data using vcmibuilder script (recommended for non-Flatpak installs)
+## Install data using vcmibuilder script

+Recommended for non-Flatpak installs.

 To install Heroes 3 data using automated script you need any of: